rhodyprog4ds/BrownFall21/_sources/resources/learning.md

 ## Portfolios

-In assignments, your goal it so extend and apply the concepts taught in class and practiced in assignments to solve more realistic problms.
-You may also reflect on your learning in order to demonstrate deep understadning.
+In portfolios, your goal is to extend and apply the concepts taught in class and practiced in assignments to solve more realistic problms.
+You may also reflect on your learning in order to demonstrate deep understanding.
 These will require significant reading beyond what we cover in class.

 <!-- ## Building skill in computational thinking